AwesomesauceLabs/piglet-manual/index.md

       acceleration](https://www.lifewire.com/hardware-acceleration-in-chrome-4125122)
       (i.e. GPU acceleration) in the browser settings.
 Currently this option is disabled in Chrome by default.

+[^unity-json.net]: In recent versions of Unity (2020.3.10+ and
+      2021.1.9+), the "Newtonsoft Json" package
+      (i.e. `com.unity.nuget.newtonsoft-json`) is automatically
+      installed when creating new Unity project.
+(This package gets pulled in as a dependency of Unity's "Version Control" package, i.e.  `com.unity.collab-proxy`.)
+For this reason, Piglet does not include the `Assets/Piglet/Dependencies/Json.NET` folder if
+      it is installed in Unity 2020.3.10+ or Unity 2021.1.9+.

 [^mecanim-vs-legacy]: As of December 2020, Unity has two animation systems: Mecanim
       and Legacy.
 While Unity recommends that new projects use